-Issues to Consider Description Placement of mortality questions in the questionnaire Keep the household deaths questions in a self-contained box in a prominent position of the census questionnaire.
+Issues to Consider Description Placement of mortality questions in the questionnaire Keep the household deaths questions in a self-contained box in a prominent posi- tion of the census questionnaire.
 Avoid using a separate sheet.
 Recall period for household deaths Length of the recall period is generally 12 months, but can be changed to anchor it to a well-known day (e.g., end of Ramadan).
+Including the dates of the recall period in the question may improve data quality.
 For small populations, it can also be extended to 24 months.
+If using a 24-month recall period, a question on the second-most recent births should be added in the fertility section.
 Names of the deceased Asking names of the deceased generally improves recall.
 Using "years" Avoid the use of "years."
 Wording like "in the last year" can be interpreted as the last calendar year instead of the last 12 months.
 Age at death vs. dates of birth and death Age at death can be replaced with the date of birth and date of death, if dates are well known and well reported in a population.
-Reproductive age In populations where childbearing begins at younger ages, the maternal mortality questions can be asked of females who died between ages 12-49 instead of ages 15-49.
-Maternal mortality questions Asking three questions to identify the timing of death for a woman between the ages of 15-49 is recommended.
-However, where there is space constraint, the questions can be combined.
-Example: "Was the woman pregnant, giving birth, or within 6 weeks of the end of a pregnancy at the time of her death?"
-Postpartum period The ICD-10 defines postpartum period as 42 days.
+Dates of deaths may also be used to verify that the deaths occurred during the recall period.
+Reproductive age In populations where childbearing begins at younger ages, the maternal mortality questions can be asked of females who died aged 12 to 49 instead of 15 to 49.
+Maternal mortality questions Asking three questions to identify the timing of death for a woman aged 15 to 49 is recommended.
+It is not recommended to combine the questions into a single question.
+Postpartum period The International Classification of Diseases, Revision 11 (ICD-11) defines postpartum period as 42 days.
 However, 6 weeks can be used for simplicity.
-Cause of death in census questionnaire If a census is measuring cause of death for all household deaths, it is best not to list maternal deaths as just one of the causes, since there will be overlap in causes of death.
-It is not recommended that complete cause of death information be collected in the census.
+Cause of death in census questionnaire Attempting to collect maternal deaths as part of a list of causes of deaths will likely not capture all maternal deaths (as defined by ICD-11).
+Rather, the United Nations recommends asking the set of questions listed in the Mortality Questions text box on p.
+3. It is not recommended that complete cause of death information be collected in the census.
 Rather, it is better to conduct a follow-up verbal autopsy (for a sample of household deaths).